Interpol: History

 The early 20th century saw several attempts to formalize international police cooperation, driven by increasing international travel and commerce, which facilitated transnational criminal enterprises and fugitives on the run.
 The first major effort was the International Criminal Police Congress, held in Monaco in 1914.
 This event brought diplomats and legal officials from two dozen countries to discuss international collaboration in criminal investigations, the sharing of investigative techniques, and extradition procedures.
 The Monaco Congress outlined twelve principles that would eventually form the foundation of Interpol, such as establishing direct communication between police forces in different countries, creating international standards for forensics and data collection, and streamlining the process for handling extradition requests.
 However, the idea of an international police organization remained inactive during the First World War.
 In 1922, the United States attempted a similar initiative through the International Police Conference in New York City, but it failed to garner international support.

 A year later, in 1923, a new initiative was undertaken at another International Criminal Police Congress in Vienna, spearheaded by Johannes Schober, President of the Viennese Police Department.
 The 22 delegates agreed to found the International Criminal Police Commission (ICPC), the direct forerunner of Interpol, which would be based in Vienna.
 Founding members included police officials from Austria, Germany, Belgium, Poland, China, Egypt, France, Greece, Hungary, Italy, the Netherlands, Japan, Romania, Sweden, Switzerland and Yugoslavia.
 The same year, wanted person notices were first published in the ICPCs International Public Safety Journal.
 The United Kingdom joined in 1928.
 By 1934, the ICPC's membership more than doubled to 58 nations.
 The United States did not join Interpol until 1938, although a U.S. police officer unofficially attended the 1923 congress.

 Following the Anschluss in 1938, the Vienna-based organization fell under the control of Nazi Germany; on November 29, 1941, Interpol had offices at Am Kleinen Wannsee 16; the commission’s headquarters were eventually moved to Berlin in 1942.
 Most member states withdrew their support during this period.
 From 1938 to 1945, the presidents of the ICPC included Otto Steinhäusl, Reinhard Heydrich, Arthur Nebe and Ernst Kaltenbrunner.
 All were generals in the Schutzstaffel (SS); Kaltenbrunner was the highest-ranking SS officer executed following the Nuremberg trials.

 In 1946, after the end of World War II, the organization was revived as the International Criminal Police Organization (ICPO) by officials from Belgium, France, Scandinavia, the United States and the United Kingdom.
 Its new headquarters were established in Paris, then from 1967 in Saint-Cloud, a Parisian suburb.
 They remained there until 1989 when they were moved to their present location in Lyon.

 Until the 1980s, Interpol did not intervene in the prosecution of Nazi war criminals in accordance with Article 3 of its Charter, which prohibited intervention in "political" matters.

-On May 10, 2023, Operation Identify Me was launched.